 Harm is professor of acute internal medicine in Maastricht University Medical Centre + and Máxima Medical Centre Eindhoven / Veldhoven, the Netherlands.
 His research focus is on safety and quality of care for older patients in acute medicine.

-More bios will be uploaded soon.
 The other members of the team are:

 Marjolein Kremers: Maastricht University medical center/Máxima medical center, department of internal medicine